With Encore, most of your traveling expenses are already covered. Still, there are some financial items you'll need to consider on your trip.

 - The Euro—the single currency of the European Monetary Union—began circulation on January 1, 2002.
 The Euro has replaced the national currencies for a host of countries.
 For a full list, please visit the website of the European Commission.

-- For more information about currency rates, please go to xe.com.
+- For more information about currency rates, visit xe.com.

-- Converting foreign currency into US dollars: The rate changing back to dollars will not be as favorable as changing into foreign currency, so try to avoid having large amounts of foreign cash left over at the end of your trip.
+- The rate changing back to dollars will not be as favorable as changing into foreign currency, so try to avoid having large amounts of foreign cash left over at the end of your trip.

 Taking Care of Your Valuables